Food Activities in Nuku’alofa

-3. Tour a Coffee Roastery & Cassava Chip Factory
+3. Tour a Coffee Roastery and Cassava Chip Factory

-Hidden in a suburb of Nuku’alfa is the fabulous Tupu’Anga Cafe offering a European-style cafe with a Tongan twist.
-The cafe is home to a coffee roastery, where beans and sourced locally, as well as a cassava chip factory which makes a hugely popular Tongan snack, “manioke chips”!
+Hidden in a suburb of Nuku’alofa is the fabulous Tupu’Anga Cafe offering a European-style cafe with a Tongan twist.
+The cafe is home to a coffee roastery, where beans and sourced locally, as well as a cassava chip factory that makes a hugely popular Tongan snack, “manioke chips”!
 See how the good stuff is made on an informal tour of the factory.
-Additionally, be sure to sit down to some of their coffee, as well as pawpaw (papaya) scones, Lu (taro leaf and meat) pies, and mouthwatering cassava cake.
+Additionally, be sure to sit down to some of their coffee, as well as pawpaw (papaya) scones, lu (taro leaf and meat) pies, and mouthwatering cassava cake.

 Location: At the south end of Umusi Road

-4. Try Tongan & International Cuisine at Nuku’alofa’s Restaurants
+4. Try Tongan and International Cuisine at Nuku’alofa’s Restaurants

 You’ll find a wealth of variety when it comes to eating out in Nuku’alofa!
-Try fabulous local dishes, such as Oka Ika (raw fish marinated in coconut cream) and Lu (meat and coconut cream wrapped in taro leaves).
+Try fabulous local dishes, such as ota ika (raw fish marinated in coconut cream) and lu (meat and coconut cream wrapped in taro leaves).
 Alternatively, European and Asian food is also readily available and extremely well-done.
 You need only head to the Guide to the Best Eats & Restaurants in Nuku’alofa to check out our top recommendations!